sayan2002-github/WebBook/README.md

 1. A beautiful home page with an analog clock to provide time and weather application to provide weather of any cities.
 2. It's main attraction is the code editor where you can run your HTML, CSS and JavaScript code to create beautiful websites.
 3. It also comes up with a calulator app that can be changed into scientific calculator also by just one click.

+## Still working on:
+1. Responsiveness (N.B. - this is not a responsive website yet!!).
+2. Backend design to provide login and signup features.

 ## Technolgy and tools used
 1. React Js